amirmv2006/mps-gradle-plugin/README.md

 * `mpsLocation` - optional location where to place the MPS files.
 * `javaExec` - optional `java` executable to use.
 * `plugins` - optional list of plugins to load before generation is attempted.
   The notation is `new Plugin("someID", "somePath")`.
-Where the first parameter is the plugin id and the second the `short (folder) name`.
+Where the first parameter is the plugin id and the second a `short (folder) name` in case the plugin should be loaded from the default `mps/plugins` location.
+For custom plugin locations an `absolute path` is required.
 * `pluginLocation` - location where to load the plugins from.
 Structure needs to be a flat folder structure similar to the `plugins` directory inside of the MPS installation.
 * `models` - optional list of models to generate.
 If omitted all models in the project will be generated.
 Only full name